stormd3/react-redux-d3-new/README.md

-react and d3 functionality implemented using [create-react-app](https://github.com/facebookincubator/create-react-app)
+react, redux and d3 functionality implemented using [create-react-app](https://github.com/facebookincubator/create-react-app)

 This is a fork of [react-redux-d3](https://github.com/lucmerceron/React-Redux-D3).